 When Chuck’s plane went down into the South Pacific he was thrust into the Liminal Zone.
 What did he reflect on during those long lonely days and nights, especially when he knew that he might never see his family or friends again?
 He knew he could die of illness, starvation and exposure.
 What kept him going, despite the loneliness and the acute unknowability of his future?
 Although he made several attempts to end his life, he continued to push forward into and through the Liminal Zone, eventually making his way out.

 But how did he do that?
 How did he make his way to the other side?
 To begin: he was still in his body, in one piece.
 There were no immediate ways available to end his life other than returning to the ocean and intentionally drowning.
 But such an act is counter to the body’s instinct to survive.
 The innate tendency is to preserve one’s life for as long as one can.
 And that is how Chuck moved forward; he looked for ways to preserve his life.
-Although there was a huge learning curve in understanding his new environment and learning to master it sufficiently to stay alive, his perseverance, combined with enough success, encouraged him to continue to make the effort to stay in one piece.
-That is not to say that he did not have frequent nightmares that this was how life would be for the duration or that he ceased to entertain taking his own life.
+Although there was a huge learning curve in understanding his new environment and learning to master it sufficiently to stay alive, his perseverance, combined with enough success, encouraged him to continue to make the effort to live.
+That is not to say that he did not have frequent nightmares that this was how life would be for the duration or that he completely ceased to entertain taking his own life.
 I believe he walked between the chafingly disparate worlds of wanting to live and needing to die, and sometimes his need to die was a pressure so abrasive that it was only his greater need to quell his hunger that saved him.
 His continuous dialogues with despair and hope were companions as inescapable as his breath and as inevitable as the blood that ran in his veins.
 Nevertheless, he pushed forward – driven by hunger, hope, and despair – and in doing so, stretched his capacity to wait, to be patient, and to be resilient inside the unknown.

 When you are in the Liminal Zone, time is experienced differently.
 In a sense, there is no time.
-There is no schedule that dictates how long it will take to break the trails that will create your new story.
+There is no schedule that dictates how long it will take to break the trails that will lead you to your new story.
 It can take weeks, months, or years.
 Your body and your will are the gifts and tools that will keep you going.
 The Liminal Zone gives no quarter; therefore, as long as there is an option to comfortably make an exit, the likelihood is great that many will take that exit.
 But for some the choice is really between these two things: taking on the terrors of the unknown or giving up despite knowing that you might live.
 This is the gift of the Liminal Zone – comfort may be hard to come by while you’re in it, but you are nevertheless offered the possibility of a new life.